 * Click here for rating key

-El Barzon Restaurant Review: This isn’t fusion food: the Italian and Pueblan dishes are listed separately, allowing ingredients to remain true to their origins.
+El Barzon Restaurant Review: This isn’t fusion food: Italian and Pueblan dishes are listed separately, allowing ingredients to remain true to their origins.
 On the Italian side, there's sausage cooked with bell peppers, potatoes and tomato sauce; spaghetti scampi Barzon with tomatoes, basil, garlic, mozzarella and fresh arugula; and vongole e cozze all arrabbiata, fresh mussels and clams in their shells, bathed in tomato broth.
 Then there's chile rellenos, Tampiqueña-style steak, and garlicky shrimp in white wine sauce.
 Not to be overlooked is this Mexican classic: barbacoa de chivo al horno, traditional steamed goat barbecue.
-Other specialties include zuppa de pesce and chicken blanketed in rich, earthy mole.
+Other specialties are zuppa de pesce and chicken blanketed in rich, earthy mole.
 There’s a nice wine list, too, much of it global, but with some local options as well.
-Flan is on the menu, but many of the sweets veer in another direction: profiteroles, mixed berry cake and ricotta cheesecake are cases in point.
+A long list of margaritas, all made with el Jimador tequila, includes flavors like jalapeño and Chambord.
+Detroit Cocktails reflect the city’s atmosphere; try the Our Detroit Mule, a mix of Our/Detroit Vodka, fresh lime juice, ginger beer and hibiscus-infused agave.
+Flan is on the menu; other noteworthy sweets are profiteroles, mixed berry cake and ricotta cheesecake.